SunNoteBook/Pred_genome_2026/README.md

 # Pred_genome_2026
-this is for the project of P.red paper including data and R code
+This is for the project of P.red paper including data and R code.
+We ues R package "macrosyntR" to reform our Orthofinder output.